SantanderMetGroup/ansible-thredds-cluster/roles/haproxy-bin/README.md

 Role haproxy-bin
 =========

 Installs HAProxy on the remote host, copies the configuration file and runs it.
+Further configuration is required by running the role haproxy-gateway-tds.

 Requirements
 ------------